 Sarah Freeman graduated from the Royal Veterinary College, University of London in 1994.
 Following a year working in mixed practice in Suffolk, she returned to the Royal Veterinary College in 1995 as a postgraduate student in the Equine Hospital.
 She obtained a PhD in equine anaesthesia, the RCVS Certificates in Veterinary Anaesthesia, Veterinary Radiology and Equine Soft Tissue Surgery.
 She became a lecturer in Equine Surgery at the Royal Veterinary College in 1999, and became a Member of the Institute of Teaching and Learning in 2002.
 Between 2002 and 2005, Sarah was self-employed undertaking consultancy veterinary education and clinical work.
 She became a Diplomate of the European College of Veterinary Surgeons in 2005.
 She joined the School of Veterinary Medicine and Science, University of Nottingham in 2005, and was involved in much of the early planning and delivery of the new curriculum.

-Current role at Nottingham includes Equine Species convenor, undergraduate teaching in Yrs1-5, particularly in the Musculoskeletal Modules, supervision of two surgery residencies at Oakham Equine Hospital, and research based around clinical disease (equine colic, equine orthopaedics and canine reproduction), undergraduate education and human-animal interaction.
+Current role at Nottingham includes undergraduate teaching in Yrs 1-5, and research based around clinical disease (equine colic, wounds and critical decision-making, and canine reproduction), undergraduate education and human-animal interaction.

 Current role at Nottingham includes teaching, research and clinical work.

 Sarah Freeman is a Professor in Veterinary Surgery at the School of Veterinary Medicine and Science.
-She is a European Specialist in Large Animal Surgery, and also holds further qualifications in Equine Soft Tissue Surgery, Veterinary Anaesthesia and Radiology.
-She currently supervises a surgery residency programme at Oakham Equine Hospital.
+She holds RCVS Certificates in Equine Soft Tissue Surgery, Veterinary Anaesthesia and Radiology, and the European Diploma in Large Animal Surgery.

 Sarah primarily teaches in Musculoskeletal 2 (Year 4 module), and Musculoskeletal 1 (Year 1 module), but also contributes to teaching and assessment in other years and modules.
 She is the Equine Clinical SubDean with responsibilities for the equine teaching across the curriculum.
 She is a Fellow of the Higher Education Academy, and was awarded the Lord Dearing Award for Teaching and Learning in 2007 and in 2013.

 Research interests are centred around clinical disease in horses (including colic and musculoskeletal disease, and the horse-human relationship), undergraduate learning and assessment, the role and impact of assistance dogs, and canine obesity.
-Sarah is currently a primary supervisor for 2 PhD students, Katie Lightfoot and Caroline Quarmby, and one Masters students, Richard Birnie.
-She co-supervises PhD students Rachel Moxon, Purba Islam and Freya Rooke.
+Sarah is currently a primary supervisor for 1 PhD student, Amelia Cameron, and two Masters students, Anna Kinge and Hannah Cunningham.
+She co-supervises PhD students Rachel Moxon and Freya Rooke.

 Sarah leads the Nottingham Equine Colic Project.
 This research group has used a co-production methodology to work with vets and horse owners to generate new evidence and recommendations on the recognition and assessment of colic (funded by World Horse Welfare).
-The project team has collaborated with the British Horse Society to produce the 'React now to beat colic' campaign, a highly successful evidence-based equine health initiative to help horse owners with the early recognition of colic http://www.bhs.org.uk/welfare-and-care/colic, which won the Veterinary Record Evidence award in 2017.
-The research group has also developed educational materials on colic specifically for veterinary surgeons and practices (www.react.vet).
-The Colic Champions scheme was launched with The British Horse Society in 2018, and currently has 66 veterinary practices signed up who are using and promoting the REACT owner and vet materials (www.bhs.org.uk/our-work/welfare/our-campaigns/react/vet-react-colic-champions).
-A new initiative, The Equine Wound project was launched in 2018, and is starting a similar process for wounds in horses, and is currently collecting data on injuries in horses (www.bhs.org.uk/our-work/welfare/wounds-project).
-Sarah is also currently working with colleague Dr John Burford and the World Horse Welfare International team to look at how some of their current work can be developed to benefit working equids in developing countries.
+The project team has collaborated with the British Horse Society to produce the 'React now to beat colic' campaign, a highly successful evidence-based equine health initiative to help horse owners with the early recognition of colic www.bhs.org.uk/welfare-and-care/colic, which won the Veterinary Record Evidence award in 2017.
+The research group has also developed educational materials on colic specifically for veterinary surgeons and practices (www.beva.org.uk/Guidance-and-Resources/Practice-Managers) and for undergraduate veterinary and equine students (www.worldhorsewelfare.org/equine-colic-form).
+The Colic Champions scheme was launched with The British Horse Society in 2018, and currently has 74 veterinary practices signed up as champions (www.bhs.org.uk/our-work/welfare/our-campaigns/react/vet-react-colic-champions).
+A new initiative, The Equine Wound project was launched in 2018 in collaboration with The British Horse Society, and is starting a similar process for wounds in horses, and is currently collecting data on injuries in horses (www.bhs.org.uk/our-work/welfare/wounds-project) (MRes student Hannah Cunningham).
+The project team are also currently looking at euthanasia decision-making in the horse (PhD student Amelia Cameron funded by The Horse Trust, and MRes student Anna Kinge) to help vets and owners with critical decision-making.

 Previous research has encompassed a broad range of methodologies, including both qualitative and quantitative techniques.
-Current and previous collaborations have included the School of Education and Faculty of Medicine and Health Sciences (University of Nottingham), the Royal Veterinary College (University of London), Faculty of Veterinary Medicine (University of Calgary), Hong Kong Jockey Club and the British Horse Racing Authority.
+Current and previous collaborations have included the School of Education and Faculty of Medicine and Health Sciences (University of Nottingham), the Royal Veterinary College (University of London), Faculty of Veterinary Medicine (University of Calgary), Hong Kong Jockey Club, the British Horse Racing Authority and the NCARE team at Nottingham (www.nottingham.ac.uk/research/groups/ncare).
 The full list of current and previous research projects are provided on the research summaries section.

 Sarah's research interests are in education and clinical disease .